michaelplynch/demultiplexing-bioc23/README.md

 This page serves as a WIP site for bioc23 demuliplexing/demuxSNP workshop.

-The plan is to generate 3/4/ vignettes
+The plan is to generate 3/4/ vignettes.

 1. Intro to demultiplexing.
 Go through some toy example as a 'this is what the data looks like' an introduce how some issues with poor data quality may present themselves.